philippe-preux/philippe-preux.github.io/README.md

 ## What is this website?

-This might become progressively my main professional website.
+This is my professional website.